pcfreak30/rocket-async-css/README.txt

 == Changelog ==

+### 0.7.0.13 ###

+* Bug: Limit query in responsive images module to 1 item and disable sorting
+* Compatibility: Add compatibility with foundationpress theme

 ### 0.7.0.12 ###

 * Bug: Switch back to using comments for IE conditionals since they are re-processed before the JS plugin can HTML minify